lukehayes/CHashMap/readme.md

 ### TODO

 - [ ] Name collisions aren't dealt with at all.
 Currently a larger initial size solves this problem *most* of the time.
+- [ ] Check if key already exists in the map.
 - [ ] Add way to remove a row from the map.

 ---